 What you need to do

 Most experienced educators use several different methods to help parents and students:

 - Understand what is a blog and how they can participate.

-The most important tip is make sure you go to your class blog URL and then copy/paste your blog URL from the address bar of your web browser into any information you share with students and parents!
+The most important tip is to make sure copy/paste your blog URL from the address bar of your web browser into any information you share with students and parents!

-It’s really easy to type your blog URL wrongly – copying/pasting your blog URL ensures you get the URL correct every time!
+It’s really easy to type your blog URL incorrectly — copying/pasting your blog URL ensures you get the URL correct every time!

 - Mrs. Hamman’s Class Blog – http://blogs.goaj.org/mrshamman/

 2) Business Card Magnet

 Create and distribute “business cards” as the start of the year with your class blog URL and email address (plus any other important information such as school phone number, term dates, school website etc.).

 You could create business cards with a free template from a site like Canva or Adobe Spark.